ewearpel/k-mer/README.md

 ### Results
 After running the Snakemake pipeline, the results can be found within the separately created folder `results`.
 Intermediate results (like the k-mer counts, descriptive statistics, boxplots etc.) can be found within the separately created folder `intermediate`.

-**Attention**: When running the Snakemake pipeline, results from previous runs are overwritten.
-So, if you run it multiple times, be sure to save the results somewhere else.
+**Attention**: When running the Snakemake pipeline, results from previous runs are overwritten, if `config.yaml` has been changed in-between runs.
+So, if you run it multiple times with different data, be sure to save the results somewhere else.
+Preferably, you could run the program from a project-specific directory to bypass this.